 We headed to the NAC next, where they were holding various free performances.
-That turned out a bit disappointing, in the end.
+That turned out a bit disappointing.
 Due to a schedule change, we missed most of the student orchestra performance.
 We did get a tour of one of the NAC stages, but it really wasn’t anywhere near as good as the Centre in the Square tours we’ve had.
 Then we were interested in the free NAC orchestra concert, with 400-member choir, but frankly got discouraged by the length of the lineup a good one hour, 15 minutes before that was due to start.

 So instead we went to Major Park to see what was going on there.
 “Oh Canada Idol” was one thing—a contest to find the best rendition of karoke “Oh Canada”.
 Some of the kids singing were pretty cute.
 Fresh lemonade was another—definitely worth the lineup.
 And we sat and watched some “urban dancing”!
 About as much as Jean could stand.

-Then we went for lupper (lunch + supper) at a Thai place in the Market that wasn’t terribly air-conditioned (though the high was only about 25, 26, so it wasn’t that bad) but had pretty good food.
+Then we went for lupper (lunch + supper) at a Thai place in the Market that wasn’t terribly air-conditioned (though the high was only about 25, 26, so it wasn’t that bad), but had pretty good food.
 A perusal of the concert programs revealed that Suzie McNeil was performing only at Jacques-Cartier park at night.
-(She played the noon show on Parliament Hill, but we were at the NAC being disapppointed at that point.)
-So that, combined with our somewhat fears of the crowd size at the big concert on Parliament Hill, convinced us to head there, even though we didn’t know any of the other performers.
+(She played the noon show on Parliament Hill, but we were at the NAC being disappointed at that point.)
+So that, combined with our fears of the crowd size at the big concert on Parliament Hill, convinced us to head there, even though we didn’t know any of the other performers.

 It was a really good show.
 Jordan Croucher was the first performer.
-The woman in front of us was horrified at the thought that he might be about to play rap, but it was mostly R&B / soul — though with a little rapping in the last couple.
+The woman in front of us was horrified at the thought that he might be about to play rap, but it was mostly R&B / soul—though with a little rapping in the last couple.
 It was good; might pick up a few numbers.

 Suzie McNeil was next.
 Woman has a great voice, but is kind of a goofball, which is rather endearing.
-At one point she managed to get a bunch of kids up on stage, past the barricades, dancing with her — very cute.
-She did do a few numbers from the “Rock Star” series–Roxanne, Losing my Religion, and one of INXS’.
+At one point she managed to get a bunch of kids up on stage, past the barricades, dancing with her—very cute.
+She did do a few numbers from the “Rock Star” series—Roxanne, Losing my Religion, and one of INXS’.
 And “Believe”, of course.

-Next band were Eagle and Hawk, who played a very palatable pop-rock with some native influence, but they had very little stage presence — only on their final song, about a car, were they able to really rouse the crowd to sing along and get involved.
+Next band were Eagle and Hawk, who played a very palatable pop-rock with some native influence, but they had very little stage presence—only on their final song, about a car, were they able to really rouse the crowd to sing along and get involved.

 Everything changed with the next act, Swing, who just blew the place away almost from their opening chord.
 Though Jean and I had never heard of them, the crowd obviously did, and they had everyone on their feet, dancing, singing, clapping… They’re a franco-ontarian band, singing mostly in French, but with some English mixed in.
 Their music builds on traditional French-Canadian folk but adds in hip-hop and other modern influences.
 It’s really infectious.

-Their sing-a-long was a hoot, touching on quite the range–Who Let the Dogs Out, the Flinstones theme (in French, then English), Hot Hot Hot, and more.
+Their sing-a-long was a hoot, touching on quite the range—Who Let the Dogs Out, the Flintstones theme (in French, then English), Hot Hot Hot, and more.
 They were of course called back for an encore, and I am definitely getting some of their albums.

-It left us feeling a bit sorry for the supposed top performer of the night, Sylvain Cossette–again very well-known in Quebec, though new to Jean and me.
+It left us feeling a bit sorry for the supposed top performer of the night, Sylvain Cossette—again very well-known in Quebec, though new to Jean and me.
 He is a good singer, does have some stage presence, but certainly couldn’t quite match Swing’s energy.
 What really surprised me, at least, is that after performing a couple songs in French, he did nothing but hits from the 70’s.
 Now, he did mention that he has a new album out of 70’s covers.
-Still, I would have thought he have wanted to present more of a range.
+Still, I would have thought he’d have wanted to present more of a range.

-Still, that worked for me, as I know all those seventies songs–Boston, Pink Floyd, Police, Elton John, etc. He concluded with some Queen numbers–a really nice job on “Somebody to Love” (he does have a good voice), then We Will Rock You (I thought he should have invited Suzie to join him for that one) and We Are the Champions.
+But, the limited range worked for me, as I know all those seventies songs—Boston, Pink Floyd, Police, Elton John, etc. He concluded with some Queen numbers—a really nice job on “Somebody to Love” (he does have a good voice), then We Will Rock You (I thought he should have invited Suzie to join him for that one) and We Are the Champions.